SanjeevaRDodlapati/QeMLflow/docs/development/LINTING_ASSESSMENT_AND_FRAMEWORK.md

 ## 🎉 Conclusion

-The ChemML codebase now has a **robust linting framework** in place with:
+The QeMLflow codebase now has a **robust linting framework** in place with:

 1. **✅ Comprehensive Analysis:** Multi-tool integration with intelligent reporting
 2. **✅ Automated Fixes:** 64 issues resolved automatically